abearab/HW3-PRIM-MST/README.md

 # HW 3: Prim's algorithm

-In this assignment, you'll implement Prim's algorithm, a non-trivial greedy algorithm used to construct minimum spanning trees.
+In this assignment, I implemented Prim's algorithm, a non-trivial greedy algorithm used to construct minimum spanning trees.
+I've used our class pseudo-code as a guide, and have also referenced the following link (see [here](https://www.geeksforgeeks.org/prims-minimum-spanning-tree-mst-greedy-algo-5/)).
+Note: I only used `networkx` to test my implementation.

+<details><summary>Click to expand</summary>

 ## Tasks